Malcolm Scerri-Ferrante

 An average of over 11 hours of daylight per day.
 At least 8 hours a day of sunlight;

-The government is very focused on growing the industry in terms of infrastructure and crews.
-There is great support from the film commission;
+The government is focused on growing the industry in terms of infrastructure and crews.
+There is support from the film commission;

 Amazing locations if you are looking for desert lands and the Middle Eastern look;